IllinoisLegalAidOnline/ilao-documentation/docs/source/content_style_guide.rst

 ============
 Spell out first instance of the acronym in each individual article; do this by writing, not by using parentheses.
 Some acronyms are better known than their full, formal names ("SSI," for example) but should still be spelled out in their first instance.

-Example: You can apply for Supplemental Security Income, or SSI, through the Social Security Administration.
+Example: You can apply for Supplemental Security Income, or SSI, through the Social Security Administration (SSA).
 SSI provides income for persons with a disabiliy.

 Specific use cases
 ======================